-Fire and explosions
+Fire and explosion

-4.27.
-Uranium fuel fabrication facilities, like all industrial facilities, have to be designed to control fire hazards in order to protect workers, the public and the environment.
-Fire in uranium fuel fabrication facilities may lead to the dispersion of radioactive material and/or toxic material by breaching the containment barriers, or may cause a criticality accident by affecting the system or the parameters used for the control of criticality (e.g. the moderation control system or the dimensions of processing equipment).

-4.28.
-The fire hazards that are specifically encountered in a uranium fuel fabrication facility, such as hazards due to solvents and hydrocarbon diluents, H_2O_2 , anhydrous ammonia (NH3, which is explosive and flammable), sulphuric acid or nitric acid (which pose a danger of ignition by reaction with organic materials), zirconium (a combustible metal, especially in powder or chip forms) and hydrogen, should be given due consideration at the design stage for the facility.
+- 4.35.
+Conversion facilities and enrichment facilities, like all industrial facilities, have to be designed to control fire hazards in order to protect workers, the public and the environment.
+Fire in conversion facilities and enrichment facilities can lead to the dispersion of radioactive material and/or toxic material by breaching the containment barriers or may cause a criticality accident by affecting the system of the parameters used for the control of criticality (e.g. the moderation control system or the dimensions of processing equipment). - 4.36.
+The fire hazards that are specifically encountered in a conversion facility such as from anhydrous ammonia (explosive and flammable), nitric acid (ignition if organic materials) and hydrogen should be given due consideration.